 Our promise of safety

-At each our centres we have undertaken accreditation with a number of schemes dedicated to maintaining high quality provision in the outdoor sector.
+Each Centre has undertaken accreditation with a number of schemes dedicated to maintaining high quality provision in the outdoor sector.
 The accreditations and licenses outlined below, and assessed by independent industry experts, are designed to provide the necessary reassurance to teachers, youth workers, and other adults responsible for taking young people on adventurous activity experiences that our centres have all the necessary provisions in place to ensure you have a safe, enjoyable and educationally valuable adventure with us.

-The LOtC Quality Badge provides for the first time a national award combining the essential elements of provision - learning and safety - into ONE easily recognisable and trusted accreditation scheme for ALL types of learning outside the classroom provider throughout the UK.
+The LOtC Quality Badge provides a national award combining the essential elements of provision - learning and safety - into one easily recognisable and trusted accreditation scheme for all types of learning outside the classroom provider throughout the UK.

 Adventurous Activities Licensing Authority (AALA)